samuli-salonen/Teamspeak3/README.md

-# Teamspeak3 salt module istallation
+# Teamspeak3 salt module installation

 (tested on ubuntu 18.04.01 server using "default" GNU bash) To install teamspeak3 using salt and bash script you must go to /srv/salt/ and do these commands: